LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFiles.md

 Root is an exception to the permission system.
 Since root users need to be able to alter system state, they can do anything on the system.
 This includes changing file ownership, file permissions, zeroing out a storage device, mounting a file system, etc.
-Even with a file that has 000 permissions (even owned by root), the root user can still read, write, and execute the program.
+Even with a file that has 000 permissions not owned by root, the root user can still read, write, and execute the program with sudo.
 It makes sense though since a root user should not be prevented from removing a file and such.
 Users can obtain superuser permissions if they are set to have them as specified in the /etc/sudoers file.
-Although depending on how permissions are set in sudoers a user or group could only have certain root commands available.
+Although depending on how permissions are set in sudoers, a user or group could only have certain root commands available.
 Root is incredibly dangerous to use all willy-nilly, so only use root only when strictly necessary.
-The utmost care should be taken to avoid an attacker creating a root shell allowing them to create wreak havoc on the system.
+The utmost care should be taken to avoid an attacker creating a root shell allowing them to wreak havoc on the system.
-Security involving root becomes a lot more important in the next section.
+Security involving root becomes a lot more important in the later section about (s/g)uid bits.

 #### Owning a File